jsadeli/spinwheel/README.md

     (e.g., "Lunch Options", "Daily Standup", "Movie Night").
   - **Progress**: Track your XP progress, levels, and achievements.
 Earn XP points and unlock various achievements on every spin!
+  - **SpinCoin**: Earn coins by spinning the wheel!
+Use them to buy items from the shop or unlock new customizations (eventually... shop features are not yet implemented).
 - 🎨 Visuals & UI
   - **3D Confetti**: Physics-based confetti engine with wind resistance, tumbling, and semi-transparent paper effects.